 In order to report outcome data, cardiac arrest incidents are linked to in-hospital outcomes via the Unscheduled Care Datamart (UCD) as we have described previously (Clegg et al., 2022, 2020, 2019, 2018).
 Figure 7 shows the number and percentage of worked arrests that were successfully linked.
-The linkage rate is currently in excess of 96%, consistent with previous years.
-Incidents which could not be linked to outcome data were assumed to be deaths (a worst-case scenario assumption) and included in the denominator for the calculation of the percentage of 30-day survival.
+The linkage rate is currently 97%, consistent with previous years.
+Incidents which could not be linked to outcome data were assumed to be deaths and included in the denominator for the calculation of the percentage of 30-day survival.

-Number and proportion of worked OHCA successfully linked via the UCD
+Number and proportion of worked OHCA successfully linked via the UCD from Apr-11 to Mar-24

-Figure 7 shows the number (bar graph) and percentage (line graph) of worked OHCA which were linked to outcome data via the Unscheduled Care Datamart by year from 2011-12 to 2022-23.
+Figure 7 shows the number (bar graph) and percentage (line graph) of worked OHCA which were linked to outcome data via the Unscheduled Care Datamart by year from 2011-12 to 2023-24.